 Mexico is a charming country.
 It’s thriving with a unique culture and history.
-Last year in 2017 Mexico jumped on the list and became the sixth most visited destination in the world.
-Back in 2013, it was at number 15.
-When we arrived in Mexico two months ago we based ourselves in Mexico City Traveling in Mexico for the first time can be challenging and of course, there is some mistake we made as first-timers.
-Make sure you Avoid making these simple travel mistakes as we did.
+Mexico jumped on the list and became the sixth most visited destination in the world.
+With there being so many places to see its hard to believe in 2013, it was at number 15.
+When we arrived in Mexico we based ourselves in Mexico City Traveling in Mexico for the first time can be challenging and of course, there is some mistake we made as first-timers.
+Make sure you avoid making these simple travel mistakes as we did.

 Table of Contents

 What I should pack for Mexico City